adopted-ember-addons/ember-electron/docs/faq/common-issues.md

 You should carefully consider if doing this is safe, as it potentially opens up new security holes that vanilla Electron using `file:` URLs does not.
 The difference is that the `allow_universal_access_from_file_urls` option evaluates the situation on each request, and if the current origin isn't a `file:` URL, it will enforce the same-origin policy.
 When using `webPreferences` you are disabling the same-origin policy for the entire window, so if the window somehow navigates to an `http:` URL, the same-origin policy will still be disabled.
 So be sure to consider your circumstances carefully from a security standpoint when doing this, and ensure that if your window needs to display remote or untrusted content, it does so in a sandboxed `WebView`.

-## I can't open the Developer Tools in the packaged app
+## I can't open the Ember Inspector in the packaged app

 This is known and desired behavior of Electron.
-If you really need the Inspector to be available in the packaged application, you can either open it programmatically or specify a menu item to open it via a shortcut.
+The Developer Tools are still accessible programmatically or via a shortcut (see below).
+However, the packages needed for [DevTron](https://github.com/electron/devtron) and the [Ember Inspector](https://github.com/emberjs/ember-inspector) addons are not currently bundled with production builds.

-### Open Inspector programmatically
+### Open Developer Tools programmatically

 In your ember-electron/main.js file, find the `BrowserWindow` that is being used to create the window of your app.
 You can open the developer tools programmatically by calling `openDevTools()` on its `webContents`.